 - 8 ounces penne pasta

-- 8 ounces green beans , trimmed and snapped or cut in half
+- 8 ounces green beans, trimmed (snapped in half if very long)

 - 3 tablespoons extra-virgin olive oil

 - 2 large cloves garlic, thinly sliced

 - 2 anchovy filets packed in oil, finely chopped (optional)

 - 1 heaping cup cherry tomatoes, halved

 - 2 five-ounce cans tuna drained

 - ½ cup pitted kalamata olives, torn in half